naxa-developers/central-webhook/README.md

 ```

 > [!TIP]
-> It's possible to specify a webhook for only Entities or Submissions, or both.
+> It's possible to specify a single webhook event, or multiple.

 ### Docker